jasonnpan/Kapsule/README.md

 Pinterest, Tumblr, Instagram, and many other mainstream media sharing platforms flood their users' feeds with "viral" posts based on trends + algorithms, causing a large number of talented, unconventional artists to go nameless for years.
 Kapsule aims to solve this problem by randomly suggesting feeds to users, to celebrate the art of all creatives.
 <br/>

-* Built by Tommy Su, and Jason Pan
+* Built by Tommy Su and Jason Pan

 <h3> 🧰 Tech Toolbox </h3>
 <table>